gcallah/MiscWriting/Gorgias/gorgias.md

 Socrates could just as easily deliver the same remarks today to anyone who has engaged in a few discussions on Facebook or
-X. It typically takes only a few rounds of back-and-forth before somebody is accusing someone else of being a fascist, a racist, a communist, or a brain-washed MAGA cultist.
+X. It typically takes only a few rounds of back-and-forth before somebody is accusing someone else of being a fascist, a libtard, a racist, a communist, or a brain-washed MAGA cultist.

 But Socrates also offers the remedy to this malady, at least for oneself: